gastonlucero/ignite-persistence/README.md

 Great, we have our persistence data in a specific path, in each node, so if a device send an event we will enrich the message with static metadata, but ...

-Above mentioned that the user can persist devices metadata in a database,  if this is the case, then our native persistence has been "pre loaded" for database, and for every update , the application must update the database and refresh associated value in the cache.
+Above I mentioned that the user can persist devices metadata in a database, if this is the case, then our native persistence has been "pre loaded" for database, and for every update,application must update the database and refresh the associated value in the cache.

-Wait, if cache depends always on database, there is any possibility to associate database actions to cache??
+If cache depends always on database, there is any possibility to associate database actions to cache??
 Maybe Ignite has a way to put/load data into/from cache through database???
 (Reminder : Postgres is the database)

 ######3rd Party Persistence

     import javax.cache.configuration.FactoryBuilder

+    val JdbcPersistence = "device_ignite_table"
-    val cacheCfg = new CacheConfiguration[String, User]("users_table")
+    val cacheCfg = new CacheConfiguration[String, Device](JdbcPersistence)
     cacheCfg.setBackups(1)
     cacheCfg.setCacheMode(CacheMode.REPLICATED)

     cacheCfg.setCacheStoreFactory(FactoryBuilder.factoryOf(classOf[CacheJdbcStore]))
     cacheCfg.setReadThrough(true)
-    cacheCfg.setWriteThrough(false)
+    cacheCfg.setWriteThrough(true)
+    config.setCacheConfiguration(cacheCfg)

+    val ignition = Ignition.start(config)
+    val jdbcCache = ignition.getOrCreateCache[String, Device](JdbcPersistence)

-CacheStoreFactory is our 3rd party persistence layer, from which, how access/read data form database to/from ignite is managed
+CacheStoreFactory is our 3rd party persistence layer, from which, how access/read data form database to/from Ignite is managed

     class CacheJdbcStore extends CacheStoreAdapter[String, User] ...